Defining Software as a Medical Device

 TLDR - a medical device is essentially anything, including software, that is intended to diagnose, prevent, or treat a disease or modify the body's structure or function by means other than a chemical action or being metabolized.

-Classification of Medical Devices
+FDA Classification of Medical Devices

 The Food and Drug Administration (FDA) has established classifications for approximately 1,700 different generic types of devices and grouped them into 16 medical specialties referred to as panels.
 Each of these generic types of devices is assigned to one of three regulatory classes based on the level of control necessary to assure the safety and effectiveness of the device.
-The three classes and the requirements which apply to them are:
+Classification is risk based, that is, the risk the device poses to the patient and/or the user is a major factor in the class it is assigned.
+Class I includes devices with the lowest risk and Class III includes those with the greatest risk.

 • Class I General Controls - With or Without Exemptions